My first reaction to Wangi Falls was wow and after swimming in the crystal clear water against the backdrop

 Opening times: Always open

 Wheelchair access: Wheelchair accessible toilets.
-Apart from the last few steps into the water, the site is wheelchair accessible.
+Apart from the last few steps into the water,

 Managing authority: NT Parks and Wildlife Service